gotoailab/simple-db-web/client/README.md

 - `-db` (default: `client.db`): Database file path
   - Only used when authentication is enabled
   - Example: `-db ./data/client.db`

+- `-connections` (default: empty): Path to YAML file containing preset connections
+  - If specified, connections from the YAML file will be loaded and available in the UI
+  - Example: `-connections ./config/connections.yaml`

 #### Usage Examples